Normal College, Bangor

 The Normal College, Bangor (Y Coleg Normal) was an independent teacher training college, founded in 1858.
 It was created through the efforts of the British and Foreign School Society and the educator Sir Hugh Owen, and was funded by £11,000 raised through subscription and £2,000 of Government money.
 Teaching began on temporary premises in January 1858 and the College opened on its permanent site in 1862.
-In 1979 it changed its name to Y Coleg Normal, Bangor or in English: The Normal College, Bangor and in 1996 it became part of University of Wales Bangor.
+In 1979 it changed its name to Y Coleg Normal, Bangor or in English: The Normal College, Bangor.
+In 1996 it became part of University College of North Wales (now Bangor University).

+History

 The term "normal school" originated in the early 16th century from the French école normale.
 The French concept of an "école normale" was to provide a model school with model classrooms to teach model teaching practices to its student teachers, thus acting as a teacher training institute.